appwrite/sdk-generator/README.md

 The SDK Generator uses a predefined language settings as [Twig templates](https://twig.symfony.com/) to generate codebases based on different API specs.

 Currently the only spec supported is Swagger 2.0, but we intend to add support for more specification in the near future.
+This generator is still lacking support for any definition/models specs.

 ## Getting Started